aquillen/active_membrane/README.md

 Here ${\bf u}, {\bf p} \in {\mathbb R}^2$ and ${\bf u}({\bf x}, t)$, ${\bf p}({\bf x},t)$ with ${\bf x} \in \Omega$ and $\Omega$ is a two-dimensional domain.
 The real parameters $A, \pi_k, p_* >0$.

 The system represents an active membrane.
-The system exhibits two counterrotating limit cycles.
+The system exhibits two limit cycles.
+One rotates in the opposite direction of the other.

 ![](https://github.com/aquillen/active_membrane/blob/main/bio_v006_vel.gif)